 I would add that our politics is not "responsive" to our Human Nature.
 Our politics is a manifestation of that nature.

 [Berlin's] largeness of moral vision - accepting difference, even incommensurability, as not denoting either some kind of ontological primitivism or moral viciousness - serves at the very least this function: It can keep us from believing, for even a moment, that we and we alone have stumbled upon the final theory, and are therefore obliged to impose it upon the world.

 Unlike [Richard] Rorty's pessismistic, small-scale anti-realism - which is little more than acquiescence to an intolerable status quo because, well, things have always sucked, we just don't have the perspective to understand this, so suck it up and deal - Berlin at least has the virtue of understanding that human beings do, indeed, stake their lives, their fortunes, their sacred honor for things and that this, too, is a positive moral stance.

-In the end, if the 21st century is humanity's last on this Earth, or its next to last, then we simply don't have time for the kind of bullshit which seeks the best, "feasible" liberal utopian vision by which we should govern ourselves.
+In the end, if the next two centuries are humanity's last on this Earth, then we simply don't have time for the kind of bullshit which seeks the best, "feasible" liberal utopian vision by which we should govern ourselves.

 If there was ever a time for human beings to get truly serious about taking a long, hard look at who they are and what they do, this is it.
 There will be no second chances.